 Allegra is an antihistamine used primarily for the treatment of seasonal allergies.
 It relieves common allergy symptoms with minimal side effects.
 Allegra works by blocking the effects of histamine, reducing the symptoms of sneezing, runny nose, and irritation of the throat and eyes.
 Allegra comes in the form of tablets, orally disintegrating tablets (ODTs), and oral suspension (liquid).
 Common side effects of Allegra may include headache, back pain, or coughing.

-Allegra® (fexofenadine hydrochloride) is a medication used to treat allergies and hives.
+What Is Allegra?Allegra® (fexofenadine hydrochloride) is a medication used to treat allergies and hives.
 It is part of a class of medicines called "antihistamines."
 Allegra is also available with an added decongestant, known as Allegra-D.

-Allegra has been licensed for several uses in adults and children six years of age and older.
+What Is Allegra Used For?Allegra has been licensed for several uses in adults and children six years of age and older.
 These uses for Allegra include: